gaurav-daware/CareerCompass-Ai/README.md

 ### 💼 **Interview Preparation**
 - **Confident Interview Practice** - Practice with likely interview questions and talking points
 - **Role-Specific Questions** - Get questions tailored to your target position and industry
-- **Performance Feedback** - AI-powered feedback on your interview responses

 ### 💰 **Salary Insights**
 - **Market-Informed Compensation** - Get salary ranges based on your experience and location